glatiuden/The-Note-App/README.md

 **Error (422)**
 * Occurs when `_id` is missing
-* As we are updating a note, `_id` is required to know which record to update.
+* As it is updating a note, `_id` is required to know which record to update.

 ![Update Error 422](images/Postman/Update422.png)